 If it’s impossible for you to go and collect the rower then you may also be able to find a good delivery option on eBay.
 Always check the postage costs.
 Many sellers list the price of the item low but add on a high delivery price.
 Sneaky.

-However, eBay can be great if you are looking for spare parts to replace on your rower.
+However, eBay can be great if you are looking for spare parts to replace old or broken ones on your rower.